pachyderm/docs/content/latest/contributing/docs-style-guide.md

 ## Voice & Tone

-Pachyderm's voice in documentation should consistently convey a personality that is friendly, knowledgeable, and empathetic.
+MLDM's voice in documentation should consistently convey a personality that is friendly, knowledgeable, and empathetic.

 The tone of voice may vary depending on the type of content being written.
 For example, a danger notice may use an urgent and serious tone while a tutorial may use an energetic and instructive tone.
 Make sure the tone of your documentation aligns with the content.
 If you aren't sure what tone to convey, ask yourself: "What is the reader likely feeling when presented this content?
 Why are they here?" and adjust your language to the most appropriate tone.